 You will find hand sanitizer and wipes on the front porch so that you can clean your way into the cabin.
 We’ve always left cleaners in the cabin for your personal use during your stay; cuz we all make messes.

 So far, everyone who will be in the cabin is healthy!
 If that changes, we will immediately contact our county health officials and follow their advice.
 We will also contact everyone with an upcoming visit and our recent guests.
 But so far, so good!

 We ask that you monitor your own health as your visit draws near.
 If you, or anyone in your party, has been exposed to, or is sick with, Covid, please let us know so we can reschedule your visit.
 Newton County has kept their Covid numbers low and we are all trying to do what we can to keep it that way!

 Our rates range from $130 to $200 per night, depending on season and local activities.
 Weekends, special events, and holidays will be higher, weekends and slower times will be lower.
 The rate is based on two people.
 An additional fee may be assessed for additional guests.
 Uncle Sam and the credit card companies get their cuts as well.

 Our TripAdvisor calendar allows you to check availability and rates at any time.

 Click here to open our TripAdvisor page in a new window.
 Enter the dates you are interested in to see our availability and rates for that time:

 Are pets welcome?

 Well-behaved pets are welcome at A Hasty Getaway.
-There may be an additional cleaning fee.
+Just like well-behaved children!